INTRODUCTION

 For all those citizens who pass from the first phase [minimum] to the second phase [medium], the process of formation is completed automatically when the citizen reaches the age of majority and because of the age automatically passes from the second phase [medium] to the third phase [maximum].

-The age of the citizen is reckoned from the date of birth, which is registered by the midwife, where the birth takes place.
+The age of the citizen is reckoned from the date of birth.

 Within the first phase [minimum] and the second phase [medium], every citizen is under parental authority.
 Within the third phase [maximum], no citizen is under parental authority.